ramrom/rams_dot_files/cheatsheets/rust_cheatsheet.md

         - e.g. `Box<dyn Fn() + Send + 'static>` aliased as `type Thunk = Box<dyn Fn() + Send + 'static>`
 - rust does not really support downcasting (can't `match` on a trait object's implementor types)
     - traits objects can't be downcast back to the original type with casting or coersion
-    - the `Any` trait can do this, it's type-safe downcasting on trait objects
+    - the `Any` trait with `unsafe` code can do this, it's downcasting on trait objects
     - one idomatic way is to use `enums` variants in place of the trait implementors
 - for `trait Trait {}`, a param of type `impl Trait` is basically syntax sugar for generic with trait bound `<T: Trait>`
     ```rust